-Social Media Recommended Photo Guide 2020: Instagram, Pinterest, Facebook, Twitter, LinkedIn (Cropping, Pixels, Dimensions, Aspect Ratio, Zoom, Size, Blurry, Distortion, Image Too Large)
+Social Media Recommended Photo Guide 2020: Instagram, Pinterest, Facebook, YouTube, Twitter, LinkedIn (Cropping, Pixels, Dimensions, Aspect Ratio, Zoom, Size & More)

 As a professional photographer based in San Francisco, I realize how hard it is for people to capture good, natural photos for their profiles.
 Once you capture that perfect shot, the worst thing to happen is to have it be distorted or cropped awkwardly when trying to apply it to other platforms.
 I created this social media photo cheat sheet for you when planning on hiring a photographer, things to discuss with your web designer and things to consider to get the most out of your investment with photos.